-Example: Natural Gas But a product that is difficult to differentiate (usually the case in markets considered commodities) does not spell the end of differentiation.
-In the early '90's, Chevron's US natural gas business unit (since merged with NGC Corp) proved this point by applying the principles of DPV.
-Chevron's immediate customers were pipelines, which may have fed a local distribution company, which may have in turn supplied residential, commercial, and industrial customers.
-Chevron's strategy effort focused on working directly with a large number of end-users of natural gas in an effort to understand their business.
+Example: Natural Gas: But a product that is difficult to differentiate (usually the case in markets considered commodities) does not spell the end of differentiation.
+A natural gas business proved this point by applying the principles of DPV.
+The gas supplier's immediate customers were pipelines, which may have fed a local distribution company, which may have in turn supplied residential, commercial, and industrial customers.
+The gas supplier's strategy effort focused on working directly with a large number of end-users of natural gas in an effort to understand their business.

 Consider a paper company.
 Who are the paper company's customers?
 What Value Proposition does the paper company deliver to them?
 How do they use energy to deliver it?
 What could be improved about this paper company's Value Delivery System, especially involving the use of energy?
-By pursuing these questions, Chevron found a range of promising opportunities to help gas users, who reside several links down on the chain, make smarter use of energy.
-These opportunities called on Chevron to refashion its manner of doing business in some ways that required non-trivial cultural changes.
+By pursuing these questions, the business found a range of promising opportunities to help gas users, who reside several links down on the chain, make smarter use of energy.
+These opportunities called on the gas supplier to refashion its manner of doing business in some ways that required non-trivial cultural changes.
 But they point the way to potentially much more profitable business than would be possible by continuing to emphasize the commodity supply of gas to the first link in the chain.